timescale/docs/timescaledb/how-to-guides/hyperfunctions/gapfilling-interpolation.md

 You can also use linear interpolation to fill gaps in your data.
 This takes the last known value, and the next known value, and assumes there is a straight line between them.

+For more information about gapfilling and interpolation API calls, see the [hyperfunction API documentation][hyperfunctions-api-gapfilling].

+[hyperfunctions-api-gapfilling]: /api/:currentVersion:/hyperfunctions/gapfilling-interpolation/